 - Make active efforts to achieve the goals set in coaching sessions and follow through with action items established in sessions.

 - Stay organized and track your own progress between coaching sessions (with the coach’s organizational help).

 - Report your progress honestly.

 - Communicate openly, even about business topics or issues you find difficult or that make you feel insecure.

-2. Understand my role as your business coach.
-My role as your coach is to give you direction, advice and support in starting or running a business, managing self-employment, managing your projects and anything related to developing your ventures.
-I can’t do it for you, and I can’t perform magic.
-What I can (and will) do is:
+2. Understand the role of your business coach.
+Your coach’s role is to give you direction, advice and support in starting or running a business, managing self-employment, managing your projects and anything related to developing your ventures.
+Your coach can’t do it for you, and can’t perform magic.
+Every coach is different in what they offer; in my coaching work, what I can (and will) do is: